yandongxiao/golang/README.md

 However, a basic escape analysis recognizes some cases when such variables will not live past the return from the function and can reside on the stack.
 NOTE: new 也不一定保证就是在堆上

+## Value Copy Costs

+Generally speaking, the cost to copy a value is proportional to the size of the value.
+However, value sizes are not the only factor determining value copy costs.
+Different CPU architectures may specially optimize value copying for values with specific sizes.

+In practice, we can view values with sizes not larger than four native words as small-size values.
+The costs of copying small-size values are small.
+For the standard Go compiler, except values of large-size struct and array types, most types in Go are small-size types.

+One the other hand, we should also consider the fact that too many pointers will increase the pressure of garbage collectors at run time.

+We should also try to avoid using the two-iteration-variable forms to iterate array and slice elements if the element types are large-size types, for each element value will be copy to the second iteration variable in the iteration process.